 If you want to take photos of landscapes, you would want images that are sharp all over.
 Hence, you need to create a large depth of field, using small apertures starting from f/8.

-If, however, you want to shoot portraits with a blurred background, you need to open your aperture wide (preferably choosing f/2.8 or above), in order to have a shallow depth of field.
+If, however, you want to shoot portraits with a blurred background, you need to open your aperture wide (preferably choosing f/2.8 or above), to have a shallow depth of field.

 Creating large or shallow depth of field with aperture